 Do Ants Eat Other Arthropods?

 Yes, ants eat other arthropods.
 Ants are predators and opportunistic eaters.
 They eat pretty much everything including live or dead matter.

 The arthropods they eat include other insects, spiders, millipedes, and centipedes.

 Ants are both arthropods and insects.
 Insects are a subgroup of arthropods.
 This means that all insects like ants are also arthropods.

 Ants are arthropods because they share characteristics with other members of the group.
 They’re invertebrates with segmented bodies, chitin-exoskeletons, and jointed appendages.

-Together with other arthropods like spiders, centipedes, and crabs, ants represent the largest phylum under the animal kingdom.
+Together with other arthropods, ants represent the largest phylum in the animal kingdom.